tukcps/SysMD/README.md

 ## Running SysMD Notebook

-### via Installer
+### Via binary installer

 1. Make shure you have at least Java 21 installed on your Computer.
-2. Download the Installer of the SysMD Notebook from the "Releases" page in GitHub.
+2. Download the installer of the SysMD Notebook from the releases page in GitHub (https://github.com/tukcps/SysMD/releases)
 3. Run the Installer  and use the SysMD Notebook.

-### via Build System
+### Via Gradle

 To run the frontend, just use the build system Gradle: